 Level 3 – Significant involvement with STEP classroom and staff.
 STEP staff oversees much of the learning of the student, though inclusion in the graded classroom is sought as much as possible.
 Parent would expect primary communication from the STEP staff.

 Level 4 – Aide Necessary.
-Faith Christian School would seek to hire an aide based on the student’s level of need.
-The STEP aide must apply for the position and undergo an interview.
-If hired, the aide would be an employee of Faith Christian School.
+Faith Christian School would seek to hire or assign an aide based on the student’s level of need.
+STEP aides apply to the school and undergo an interview process.
+Aides are employees of Faith Christian School.
+The allocated hours of service may be divided among more than one aide or employee depending on the student’s needs and staff scheduling.

-The aide’s compensation is the responsibility of the parent and would be paid directly to Faith Christian School.
-A financial agreement must be signed and returned before the aide will be hired.
+Aide compensation is the responsibility of the parent and would be paid directly to Faith Christian School.
+A financial agreement must be signed and returned before the aide will be hired or assigned.

 If a parent is unwilling or unable to agree to the level of services recommended by STEP team, the school may recommend that a different school may be more suitable for your child’s needs.